MicrosoftDocs/biztalk-docs/biztalk/core/running-sso-projects3.md

 ---
-description: "Learn more about: Running SSO Projects"
+description: "Learn how to run a Single Sign-On (SSO) project from Internet Explorer using a sample."
 title: "Running SSO Projects3 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"